nlhopkins/stage_3-big_data_science/README.md

 [![Licence](https://img.shields.io/badge/Licence-CC-green)](http://creativecommons.org/licenses/by-nc-sa/4.0/)
 [![Version](https://img.shields.io/badge/R-4.1.2-blue)](https://www.r-project.org/)

+---
-# Characterisation of a Putative Agent of Horizontal Gene Transfer Encoded by
-  a Bacterial Prophage Region
+title: Characterisation of a Putative Agent of Horizontal Gene Transfer Encoded by a Bacterial Prophage Region
+author: "Y3877831"
+---

 ### Description, 50 words or so on what the project is